|

 Notice the straight unbroken lines and sharp detail.

 Let's suppose there is an important reason to show the picture smaller.
 On the left is how it looks using the Adjust feature in FreeForm to change its display size to 150x150.
+On the right is the image pre-sized to 150x150 using EAPH's Optimizing Tools.

 The loss of quality becomes more pronounced the greater the difference between the natural size and the size at which it is displayed.
 On the left is the original forced to display at 96x96, on the right is an image pre-sized to 96x96 using the EAPH Optimizing tools.